-The Company has always been mindful that it should operate with sound business practices and good corporate governance to ensure that it's a responsible and reliable company to all stakeholders.
+The Company has always been mindful that it operates with sound business practices and good corporate governance to ensure that it's a responsible and reliable company to all stakeholders.

 It has placed important emphasis on the quality of the products produced by the Company.
-It manufactures and supplies quality products to its customers in accordance to its ISO 9001 Quality Management System that certified to ISO 9001:2008 standard.
-This practice will provide better quality assurance to its customers and gives the Company a competitive edge over those companies without the ISO 9001 certification to market its products to both local and oversea markets.
+It manufactures and supplies quality products to its customers both local and overseas in accordance to its ISO 9001 Quality Management System that certified to ISO 9001:2008 standard.
+This practice will provide better quality assurance to its customers and gives the Company a competitive edge over those companies without the ISO 9001 certification.

-As the Company operates in a more competitive market environment, it works closely with major customers and suppliers for better partnership in order to achieve better value which is beneficial to both organisations in the long run.
+As the Company operates in a highly competitive market environment, it works closely with major customers and suppliers for better partnership in order to achieve better value which is beneficial to both organisations in the long run.
 Raw materials used in manufacturing will only be sourced from approved suppliers to ensure consistency of quality of supplies and prompt delivery.